tarekkhaled/detect-social-distance/README.md

 These people stand in queues until their turn comes.
 These queues must not violate the social distancing rules.
 Using a camera, a computer and image processing techniques we try to monitor the distances between people and release warnings if this distance is violated.

+### More than one approch :
+we have tried three different approchs . every approch will be covered in detials .

 ### First Approach :
 We use yolo3 for object detection , Yolo return boxes have (width, height) ,(center x , center y) for every boundary box .